Hanuman Asana – The Monkey God’s Posture

 - Helps to release tension

 - Stretches the back muscles and balances the nervous system

 You should avoid this posture if you have any serious hamstring or groin injuries.

-Remeber that this asana takes time to be mastered completely.
+Remember that this asana takes time to be mastered completely.
 Don’t force yourself too much.
-Practise regularly with good care and warm-up.
+Practice regularly with good care and warm-up.